pyrdm/pyrdm/docs/source/getting_started.rst

    .. _figure:permissions:
    .. figure::  images/zenodo_token.png
       :align:   center

+      The personal access token details.

 #.
 Click ``Create``.
 The access token should be pasted into the ``[zenodo]`` section of the ``pyrdm.ini`` configuration file.

+#.
+Zenodo requires at least one author's name and affiliation to be present when creating a deposition.
+For a software deposition, PyRDM will try to obtain this information from the ``AUTHORS`` file.
+However, for a dataset deposition, this information needs to be provided under the ``[general]`` section of the ``pyrdm.ini`` configuration file.

 Testing
 -------